codalab/codalab-worksheets/docs/About.md

-The project was started in 2013 by [Percy Liang](https://cs.stanford.edu/~pliang/) at Stanford University with the support of [Evelyne Viegas](https://www.microsoft.com/en-us/research/people/evelynev/) at Microsoft.
+The project was started in 2013 by [Percy Liang](https://cs.stanford.edu/~pliang/) at Stanford University with the help of [Evelyne Viegas](https://www.microsoft.com/en-us/research/people/evelynev/) at Microsoft.
+The project is currently funded by Microsoft, and the computing resources are provided by Microsoft Azure.

 ## Current Developers